glpaparelli/competitive-programming/notes/cp-notes.md

 - if $l \le i < r$, `sum(i)` is $v\cdot (i-l + 1)$
 - if $r \le i$, `sum(i)` is $v\cdot (r-l+1)$

-Instead the results returned by our implementation of `sum(i)` are the following:
+Instead the results returned by our method are the following:
 - if $1 \le i < l$, `sum(i)` is $0$
 - if $l \le i < r$, `sum(i)` is $v\cdot i = v(l -1) + v(i - l + 1)$
 - if $r < i$, `sum(i)` is $(v-v)\cdot i = 0$

-**Those counts are correct, if you instance them in an example they work.**

 **To fix those problems** we employ another Fenwick Tree, FT2,  which will keep track of these discrepancies.
 When we perform a `range_update(l,r,v)` we: